 Vaccine.
 Vaccines are treatments that help the body develop immunity against infectious agents, like viruses and bacteria.
 After receiving a vaccine for a specific infectious agent, the body produces antibodies.
 Then, if the body encounters the infectious agent in the future, the antibodies help fight it.
 There are more than 50 candidate vaccines, some of which have even begun testing in human subjects.
-But even if the trial is successful, a vaccine won’t be available for widespread use for 12 to 18 months, says Dr. Anthony Fauci of the US National Institutes of Health.
+But even if these trials are successful, a vaccine won’t be available for widespread use before the end of the year, says Dr. Anthony Fauci of the US National Institutes of Health.

 Zoonotic.
 An infectious disease that originated in animals and spread to humans.
 SARS-CoV-2, the virus that causes COVID-19, is believed to have originated in animals and spread to humans.